 The Council strongly recommends that proposals for new development follow a Manual for Streets approach.
-Reference should also be made to guidance produced jointly by local County Councils, such as the 6C's Design Guide6 (and any subsequent versions).
+Reference should also be made to guidance produced jointly by local County Councils, such as the 6C's Design Guide (and any subsequent versions).

-Early and simultaneous preapplication engagement between the developer, Local Planning Authority and Highway Authority following a Design Team approach is encouraged.
+Early and simultaneous preapplication engagement between the developer, Local Planning Authority and Highway Authority following a that meet the requirements necessary for the highway authority to adopt the street.

-Key Actions 1: CREATE HIGH QUALITY STREETS
+1: CREATE HIGH QUALITY STREETS